cym13/various-tutorials/functional_programming.rst

 Introduction
 ============

 I have a friend that is great at programming.
-I have always like talking with him about programming, design and paradigms because he has quite an insight on these topics and an interesting experience of C, C++ and python among other languages.
+I have always liked talking with him about programming, design and paradigms because he has quite an insight on these topics and an interesting experience of C, C++ and python among other languages.
 But he never used any functional language, and I kept teasing